AungThiha/moving-planner/README.md

 # moving-planner
-Project From Udacity Intro To Ajax Course
+Project From Udacity Intro To Ajax Course<br>
 The project consists of:<br>
 * Getting Values From Form using jQuery
 * Load Google Street View Image to background